Fourth of July Crafts and Decorations That Show Your Red, White, and Blue Spirit

 Pledge allegiance to this festive flag stand.
 We put it on top of a two-tiered cake stand to create a mini cupcake monument.
 To make it, start by priming and painting a wooden finial and plaque.
 Mark three spots on the base of a wooden plaque, and drill holes the diameter of the flag dowels into the base.
 Attach the finial to the wooden base and insert flag dowels into the drilled holes to snugly fit.

 An easy-to-make addition to the front door, this festive doormat is perfect for last-minute Fourth of July decorating.
-The technique calls for little more than a basic doormat, paint, tape, and a stenciling template that you can prepare yourself by tracing onto a manila folder or lightweight cardboard, and cutting out three star shapes.
+The project calls for little more than a basic doormat, paint, tape, and a stenciling template that you can prepare yourself by tracing onto a manila folder or lightweight cardboard, and cutting out three star shapes.
 For best results, use a sturdy, coir doormat (available at hardware stores), which will withstand the elements and a lot of foot traffic, so it can be used year after year.

 Honeycomb Tissue Garland Globes